 Faro is also home to some of the best beaches in the Algarve.
 Nature lovers are going to love it here between the beaches, the islands and the Ria Formosa Natural Park.

-An excellent museum exhibiting treasures unearthed in the region and beyond.
+One of the best places to see in Faro exhibiting treasures unearthed in the region and beyond.
 Housed in a 16th century convent the most attractive exhibit is a huge Roman floor mosaic which was found in the city.

 The impressive facade of Igreja do Carmo dates from the early 18th century, but the structure we see today was begun after the 1755 earthquake.
 The interior is very ornate decorated in Baroque style with Brazilian gold leaf.

 At the far northeast corner of the city is the Jewish cemetery just beside the municipal football stadium.
-The Jewish community was brought to Faro in the 1700s by Marques de Pombal to revitalise the economy after the earthquake.
+The Jewish community was brought here in the 1700s by Marques de Pombal to revitalise the economy after the earthquake.
 There are 76 Hebrew inscribed marble headstones(1838-1932).
 However, there is no Jewish community in Faro today.

 A fun way to see the sights is to take this Cultural Faro 90-Minute Segaway Tour.